koirodev/rsschool-cv/cv.md

 ## **Briefly About Myself**:

 Hello everyone.
-My name is Vitaly Koiro!!
+My name is Vitaly Koiro!

 I am a web developer with over two years of commercial experience in creating, optimizing, and supporting websites.
 My strengths include both frontend and backend development, with a deep understanding of working with popular CMS platforms like WordPress, OpenCart, and MODx.
 I have successfully completed projects by adapting solutions to meet clients' unique requirements, creating and customizing themes and plugins, and integrating external services and APIs to enhance website functionality.